Nat-watkins/astro_poc/README.md

 Removed `"type": "module",` from `package.json`.
 Modules are not compatible with the gulpfile, which is necessary to support USWDS.

-Moved USWDS sass folder from root to ./public subdirectory and added path on gulpfile to
+Moved USWDS css mapping to /public and added paths in gulpfile